AGH University of Kraków: Green areas and an outdoor gallery

 The green spaces and garden squares of the campus constitute an outdoor gallery.
 It features, for example, sculptures of Bronisław Chromy, a Krakow artist, sculptures of students from the Faculty of Sculpture of the Jan Matejko Academy of Fine Arts in Krakow, as well as natural creations – glacial erratics.
 Moreover, campus premises abound in industrial machines related to the development of technological thought and research activity of respective faculties.

-AGH UST Student Campus
+AGH University Student Campus

 The Miasteczko Studenckie AGH, which spans about 13 ha, is an integral part of the university campus and remains the largest student settlement in Poland.
 The 20 student houses offer more than 7,500 beds to students.

 The campus comprises student clubs, a swimming pool with a gym and bowling alley, and sports fields.